Audio Rights Agent

 AUDIO BOOK RIGHTS

 Many will ask themselves, "Who cares about audio rights to books?"
-Trident Media Group does, and in particular, Katelin Williamson, who is the literary agent designated to focus on this important area.
+Trident Media Group does, and in particular, Meagan Cohen, who is the literary agent designated to focus on this important area.

 According to the Wall Street Journal, annual audio book revenues now exceed $1.2 billion, up from $480 million in retail sales in 1997.
-Trident's audio revenue for its clients has been several million dollars for the last three years, and this is a standard that Katelin is dedicated to upholding.
+Trident's audio revenue for its clients has been several million dollars for the last three years, and this is a standard that Meagan is dedicated to upholding.